GasFields Commission Establishes Regional Advisory Group

 The GasFields Commission Queensland (GFCQ or the Commission) has established a Surat Stakeholder Advisory Group (SSAG or the Group) to act as a primary regional mechanism for the Commission to consult with and inform GFCQ stakeholders and the Surat regional communities on its operations and related sustainable coexistence matters.
 The SSAG’s Charter states:

-“The role of the SSAG is to provide a dedicated forum for Commission stakeholders to identify, understand, discuss and share information about urgent, current, systemic or emerging issues along with challenges and opportunities in order to manage and improve sustainable coexistence between landholders, regional communities and the onshore gas industry in Queensland.
-Whilst not exclusively, the SSAG will have an early focus on opportunities to engage, inform and support communities potentially affected by the Surat Gas Project so that landholders and regional communities can make informed decisions and achieve fair and reasonable outcomes.”
+“The role of the SSAG is to provide a dedicated forum for Commission stakeholders to identify, understand, discuss and share information about urgent, current, systemic or emerging issues along with challenges and opportunities in order to manage and improve sustainable coexistence between landholders, regional communities and the onshore gas industry in Queensland.”

 In addition, the Group provides a valuable forum for GFCQ stakeholders to: